How to install Oracle VM Manager in Linux server 7.5

 Oracle Linux 6 or above

-And make sure you have more than 8gb disk space free.
+have more than 8gb disk space free.

 Mount CD rom to any folder .